AdamSobieski/Narrative/README.md

 ### Multipurpose Internet Mail Extensions

-Inspired by the applicability of [Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) to the [computational representation of arguments](https://github.com/AdamSobieski/Argumentation), could multipart MIME messages similarly be of use for the computational representation of narratives, actions, events, and updates to the [situation models](https://en.wikipedia.org/wiki/Narrative_paradigm#Situation_models) of modeled and simulated readers?
+Inspired by the applicability of [Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) to the [computational representation of arguments](https://github.com/AdamSobieski/Argumentation), could multipart MIME messages similarly be of use for the computational representation of narratives, actions, events, processes, and updates to the [situation models](https://en.wikipedia.org/wiki/Narrative_paradigm#Situation_models) of modeled and simulated readers?

 > [!TIP]
 > This example shows a model of a story event (`ex:event123`) involving a story character (`ex:char6`) consuming soup (`ex:prop126`)  from a bowl (`ex:prop125`).